gaps-closure/emu/design-notes.md

 ## Bidirectional BITW filter

 The gateway can control data passing between enclaves by adding a filter in the forward and reverse paths.
 The figure below gives an example, with a filter (filterproc.py) that takes a spec, reads from stdin, filters according to spec, then writes to stdout.
-The orange and purple nodes are unchanged from the pass-through case.

 ![Pass-through BITW-style Cross-Domain link](socat-bidirectional-filter-BITW.png)